628-module2-group9/628-group6/README.md

 Forearm circumference (cm)
 Wrist circumference (cm)

-- **bodyfat_used.csv is the dataset we used to fit the model after removing outliers.**
+- **bodyfat_used.csv**: is the dataset we used to fit the model after removing outliers.

 ## Shiny app